Murder charges | Penalties | Defences

 Murder is the most serious type of assault, attracting up to life imprisonment with the discretion of the Judge to reduce it to a fixed term with a non-parole period.
 Murder is found in section 18 Crimes Act 1900.

 Manslaughter, on the other hand, is also a very serious type of assault, considered generally as an unintentional, dangerous or accidental act that results in the death of another person.
 This is distinguished from murder.
+Our murder and manslaughter lawyers have outlined everything you need to know about the law on murder and manslaughter in NSW.

 Definition of murder is found in section 18(1)(a) of the Crimes Act 1900.
 Murder is basically, an act or omission by an accused person, causing death to another person where the death occurred due to the accused person acting or omitting to act with a reckless indifference to human life, or with an intention to kill, or an intention to inflict grievous bodily harm.